 Middle Ages, Dark Ages, medieval sites

 Often they reused the sites for their position well defensible and with a wide view.
-First of all, these locations were the center of the castellieri (fortified boroughs).
-In the detail, they were the centers where the people lived in the pre Roman times.
+First of all, these locations were the center of the castellieri (fortified boroughs), and most of them were the centers where the people lived in the pre-Roman times.

 The fortified building and the walled village

 The Castle can be, without a specific rule, a fortified building.
 As well as a whole walled village.
 And even a village without any fortification.
-In fact, the Castle is a sort of chameleon that originates and develops with continuous transformations.
-Hence in different eras.
-As a result, it is immeasurably large and incorporates a whole town.
+In fact, the Castle is a sort of chameleon that originates and develops with continuous transformations, considering also the different eras.
+As a result, it can be immeasurably large and incorporates a whole town.
 Or it has a very small size, like a home, without boundary walls or special defensive structures.
 Like also with few openings and a single entrance well defended.